getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 **Tip:** See the *Types & Grammar* title of this series for an interesting (and controversially confusing) technique to work around the `-1` ugliness with the `~` operator.

 Since ES5, the most common workaround to have control over the matching logic has been the `some(..)` method.
 It works by calling a function callback for each element, until one of those calls returns a `true`/truthy value, and then it stops.
-Since you get to define the callback function, you have full control over how a match is made:
+Because you get to define the callback function, you have full control over how a match is made:

 ```js
 var a = [1,2,3,4,5];